hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] Back track out to meet with Hisca and Chastel.
 They will give the __Sword Of Prayer Rag Querion__ to Flynn.

 ### Judith's Brionac Sidequest
 > __NOTE:__ Kouli's guide __warned__ us to not exit Aurnion until the scene with Kaufman.
-From my playtesting, I need to exit out of Aurnion and reenter to trigger the scene.
+From my playthrough, I need to exit out of Aurnion and reenter to trigger the scene.

 ![screenshot](images/act-three-171.jpg)